miquael/REALZ/README.md

 # REALZ

-An experiment in combining Node, React, and A-Frame
+An experiment in combining Node, React, RethinkDB, and A-Frame

 REALZ: